- As low as $390/Night

 - Approximately 1200 square feet

 Penthouse 2 br condo on the 21st floor of the Brighton Building, located in Kingston Resort.
 Renovated with new sliding doors and windows.
 The vistas are spectacular from the kitchen, breakfast area, living room, and both bedrooms.
-There's a roomy main bedroom with a king size bed, flat screen TV, double sink vanity, and a shower with a separate tub.
+There's a cavernous main bedroom with a king size bed, flat screen TV, double sink vanity, and a shower with a separate tub.
 The 2nd bedroom offers two queen beds, a enormous closet and flat screen TV.
 Kitchen comes well equipped coffee maker and other modest appliances to prepare an ocean view meal.
-Just bring your ingredients, appreciate your time.
+Just bring your ingredients, savor your time.
 It features a private balcony, complimentary parking, and complimentary high speed WiFi (400 Mbps).

 The Brighton Tower is an oceanfront 21 story high rise building located in Kingston Resort.
 The 24/7 gated entrance provides safety and security in this family friendly environment.